Real-4339/wallet/README.md

 1. Clone the repository: `git clone https://github.com/Real-4339/wallet.git`

-2. You dont need to navigate to the project folder, you can run the following commands from start directory.
+2. Navigate to the project directory: `cd wallet`

+3. All commands are run using the `make` utility.
+To see a list of available commands, run `make help`.

+4. To run the service, run `make run`.
+The service will be available at `http://localhost:5218`.

+5. To run the tests, run `make tests`.

 ### Build